Brazil profile

 2016 December - Senate approves 20-year government spending freeze billed as the centrepiece of the government austerity reforms aimed at restoring economic health to Brazil.

-2017 January - Around 30 inmates are reportedly killed in a prison riot at the Alcacuz prison in the northeastern state of Rio Grande.
-It is the latest in a string of prison riots in Brazil in which around 100 inmates have died.
+2018 April - Former president Luiz Inácio Lula da Silva is imprisoned for corruption, which makes him ineligible to run for president in October.

-2018 April - Former president Luiz Inácio Lula da Silva is imprisoned pending his appeal against a corruption conviction.
-He says the court decision is designed to prevent him from running for president in October.
+2018 October - Far-right candidate Jair Bolsonaro wins presidential election over Workers' Party candidate.